N4D1K-lgtm/N4D1K-NN/README.md

-# Basic Nueral Network for MNIST Dataset Written in Python
+# Basic Neural Network for MNIST Dataset Written in Python

 The entire purpose of this is to show my friends that wont care